slzhang-git/L10-PPML-TSA/README.md

 ## How to run the code in our experiment
 --The mainfunction file: "/src/bash_scripts/execute_baseline.sh".
 Set the model name and run the file to get the visualized result.

+--The folder "data" contains the original dataset to learn a model from

+--The folder "results" will contain the performance of the trained model

+--The folder "models" will contain the model to be trained